agilly1989/guides/docs/WiiU/Formats/WUP.md

 # WUP (WiiU Package)

-A WUP can be identified by a set of files that look like this
+A [WUP](WiiU/Formats/WUP)can be identified by a set of files that look like this

 ```
 📁 gamename_folder